seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/sdk-overview.txt

 WirelessSDK Demo (a  music player and voice recorder for getting started with HKWirelessHDSDK)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HKWSimple app is a simple music player that was created to explain how to create an app with HKWirelessHD SDK.
-This app is very simple, but contains key features of HKWirelessHDSDK, such as, manage speakers, control audio playback and volume, play local media files and so on.
+This app is very simple, but contains key features of HKWirelessHD SDK, such as, manage speakers, control audio playback and volume, play local media files, play http stream media and so on.

-The app can record user’s voice and broadcasts it to a set of selected speakers in the network.
+The app can record user’s voice and broadcast it to a set of selected speakers in the network.
 User can select speakers individually or select rooms.

 Just get started with the WirelessSDK Demo app to quickly build your own HKWirelessHD app!